dpx0/dvsensor/README.md

 * Python package: nicegui (version 1.3.9 or higher)
 * Python package: Biopython (version 1.81 or higher)

-To install python for your operating system, follow the guides on the official [Python website](https://www.python.org/downloads/).
+To install python, follow the guides on the official [Python website](https://www.python.org/downloads/).
 Python comes with a package manager called pip, which you can use to install python packages.
 Run the following commands in a terminal / command line (cmd.exe on Windows) to install the required packages:
 * pip install nicegui
 * pip install biopython

 On Linux systems, installing python packages using pip may not work, and requires either an installation with the systems package manager, or the use of virtual environments.
 The official